 - 2 teaspoons honey

-- 1/8 teaspoon dried, ground ginger (or 1/4 teaspoon freshly grated)
+- ⅛ teaspoon ground ginger

-- 1/2 cup pomegranate seeds
+- ½ cup pomegranate seeds

-- 1/4 cup pecans, roasted and chopped
+- ¼ cup chopped pecans

-- Preheat oven to 375 F.
+- Preheat oven to 375°F.

-- Remove the stems of the Brussels sprouts then thinly slice into disks.
-Toss with oil, salt, and pepper.
-Spread out onto a large sheet pan.
+- Remove the stems of the brussels sprouts, then thinly slice into disks.
+Toss them with the olive oil, salt, and pepper, and spread them out onto a large sheet pan.